Bacon-Wrapped Hot Dogs with Fire-Eater Dog Sauce

 Chili Sauce for Chicken Fingers

 A little sweetness and a little fruitiness.
 Chili Sauce for chicken fingers is also perfect for dipping nuggets.
 Oh, that reminds me, check out my homemade chicken nuggets!
 It’s also fantastic for shrimp, boiled or deep fried.
-You can use thawed frozen mango and canned pineapple instead of fresh, making this sauce easy to make any time of the year.
+You can use thawed frozen mango and canned pineapple instead of fresh.
+That way you can make this sauce any time of the year.

 These little sauce dipping cups are great for serving this sauce.
 They’re easy to clean up, too.
 And they’re also great for dipping nuggets, tenders or even chicken wings.